tsolucio/coreBOSBlog/pages/01.blog/TagCloudTags/item.md

 ===

-By adding a tab to an object we automatically create an implicit category where any heterogeneous set of objects can be grouped.
+By adding a tag to an object we automatically create an implicit category where any heterogeneous set of objects can be grouped.
 We can mix any type of object into the set defined by the tag.

 The wiki definition is very helpful and clear.